 - Superior fiscal strength as measured by much lower government debt versus country GDP

-- Higher labor participation rates than the US
+- Higher labor participation rates than the US and European Union

 - Controlled inflation and low-interest rates

 |Economic Freedom Rank (3)||#3||#2||#37(Average)||#20|

 Source: (1) Trading Economics (2) Factset (3) Heritage Foundation

 Source: World Bank, Eurostat, Australian Bureau of Statistics and Stats NZ.